TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

 is now represented in programming.

 In the following we'll talk about the object *Ship*.
-We'll invoke this object, stock it with coaches, a motor and other useful stuff.
+We'll invoke this object, stock it with cabins, a motor and other useful stuff.
 Furthermore there will be functions moving the ship thus turning the motor on and off.
 Later we'll even create a luxury liner based on the general ship and equip it with a golf simulator and satellite TV.